tjohnston-softdev/rsi-facebook-reach/readme.md

 I wrote the original version of this document on 5-6 September 2017.
 While this information appears to still be relevant as of 2021, there is no guarantee that it is accurate or up-to-date.

 The document was converted to markdown on 1-3 Feburary 2021.
 Any organization-specific information was removed, rewritten to fit with the general topic, or elaborated upon with context.
-The revised document was then shared publicly to GitHub on 3 Feburary 2021.
+The revised document was then shared publicly to GitHub on 3 February 2021.

 The sources I have used - both for the original document, and when revising for public release - have been linked in the [Further Reading](#further-reading) section with the name of the author.
 All links have been verified as of 3 Feburary 2021.
 The information I used for this document is the property of its respective legal owners.

 The screencaps of [Bill Gates'](https://www.facebook.com/BillGates) Facebook fan page are my own work and were made on September 6 2017.

-The screencap of the [JB Hi-Fi](https://www.facebook.com/JBHiFi) sales promotion post on their Facebook fan page is my own work and was made on 2 Feburary 2021.
+The screencap of the [JB Hi-Fi](https://www.facebook.com/JBHiFi) sales promotion post on their Facebook fan page is my own work and was made on 2 February 2021.

-The [Cat](https://pixabay.com/photos/cat-pet-domestic-cat-mackerel-4348355/) image file was retrieved from Pixabay on 1 Feburary 2021, which is freely [licensed](https://pixabay.com/service/license/) for both personal and commercial use.
+The [Cat](https://pixabay.com/photos/cat-pet-domestic-cat-mackerel-4348355/) image file was retrieved from Pixabay on 1 February 2021, which is freely [licensed](https://pixabay.com/service/license/) for both personal and commercial use.
 I used a different Cat image when writing the original document.
 However, it was from a commercial source so I replaced it with a 'Creative Commons' image.

 All other images originate from the source articles linked in 'Further Reading'